 I received the wine pictured above in trade for a Vespa.

-There is an undeniable appeal to hurtling through the fresh Sonoma summer air, but while you’re idling in the car exhaust of city streets no one sees you, and when you’re topping out at 40 mph on a country road you are a traffic nuisance.
-Along with white-knuckle terror was the self-consciousness I felt riding it.
+There is an undeniable appeal to hurtling through the fresh Sonoma summer air, but while you’re idling in the exhaust of city streets no cars see you, and when you’re topping out at 40 mph on a country road you are a traffic nuisance.
+Along with white-knuckle terror I felt self-consciously exposed riding it.
 I was acutely aware that bopping around on a motor-scooter–becoming a “scooter person,” even–could easily be some kind of midlife crisis activity for a man like me.

 I knew I had to shake off this luxury item before it extracted its pound of flesh, literal or otherwise.
-The paperless vehicle felt a little like the “Bottle Imp” of Robert Louis Stevenson; getting rid of it would take some forethought or it would come back to me.
+The paperless bike felt a bit like the “Bottle Imp” of Robert Louis Stevenson; getting rid of it would take some care or it would come back to me.

 I found a friend who worked at a winery and needed it to get to work because her car was dying.
 A few days after she picked it up she left a case of this 2017 Martorana Sauvignon Blanc on my porch.

-Unless I go to a lot of parties, I’m going to be drinking this wine a long time, much longer than I had the scooter.
-As autumn devours the past, the taste will now be associated with the time before, when I rode through a warm midlife summer, when I had this thing that I enjoyed but didn’t want, that was tenuous, hazardous, and destined to leave me.
+Unless I go to a lot of parties, I am going to be drinking this wine a long time, much longer than I had the scooter.
+As autumn devours the past, the taste will now be associated with the time before, when I rode through a warm midlife summer, when I had this thing that I enjoyed but could not want, that was tenuous, hazardous, and destined to leave me.

 Trevor Alixopulos, drinks, wine, Martorana, Sauvignon Blanc, Vespa, Motorscooter, Scooter